h-holm/raspberry-pi-news-fetcher/instructions/3-set-up-rclone.md

 # 3-set-up-rclone.md

-This file provides instructions for installing and setting up [`rclone`](https://rclone.org), which can be used to sync a local directory with a remote Dropbox folder (or any other remote cloud storage that `rclone` supports).
+This file provides instructions for installing and setting up [`rclone`](https://rclone.org), which can be used to sync a local directory with a remote Dropbox folder (or any other remote cloud storage supported by `rclone`).

 From the [rclone docs](https://rclone.org):